 The getting credit indicators reported here for Israel are based on detailed information collected in that economy.
-The data on credit information sharing are collected through a survey of a public credit registry or private credit bureau (if one exists).
-To construct the depth of credit information index, a score of 1 is assigned for each of 6 features of the public credit registry or private credit bureau (see summary of scoring below).
+The data on credit information sharing are collected through a survey of a credit registry and/or credit bureau (if one exists).
+To construct the depth of credit information index, a score of 1 is assigned for each of 6 features of the credit registry or credit bureau (see summary of scoring below).